IVIanyou/STM32-BlackPill-FanPumpController/README.md

 ## 4. Mounting Bracket

 As the Material for the mounting bracket, acrylic sheets with a thickness of 2,7 mm were chosen.
 These should be strong enough, non conductive and can be fused together very strongly with cyanoacrylate (super glue).

-After making a quick technical drawing by hand (STM32-BlackPill-FanPumpController/Technical_Drawing.pdf), the acrylic sheets were scored with a razer blade and broken off to size.
+After making a quick technical drawing by hand (Technical_Drawing.pdf), the acrylic sheets were scored with a razer blade and broken off to size.
 Then the holes were drilled and after sanding the edges, the sheets were glued together.
 To mount the OLED display, an old fan connector was glued to the bottom, in which the pins fit in and hold the screen securely.

 <img src="Images/Bracket_1.jpg" width="400" height="400">   <img src="Images/Bracket_2.jpg" width="400" height="400">